There’s no doubt that air travel is a great way to get anywhere in the world quickly. But as convenient as it is, it can also be incredibly tedious.

 Once you’re in midair, it’s too late to look for ways to avoid getting bored on the plane.
 So plan ahead.Captain Obvious

-ⓘ TIP: Keeping your things in different zippered pouches is the easiest way to keep things organized and avoid dropping something under your seat.
+ⓘ TIP: Keep your things in different zippered pouches to keep things organized and avoid dropping something under your seat.
+We use clear ones like these.
 We have a pouch for cables and chargers, a smaller one for comfort items like eye drops and lip balm, and another one with snacks and such.
-We use clear ones like these.

 Things to do on a plane

-So let’s talk about some of the best ways to pass the time on a long flight.
+So let’s talk about some of the best ways to pass the time on a flight.

 1. Stare out the window

 If you’re lucky enough to book a window seat, you’ll have built-in entertainment.
 When the skies are clear, the window offers a bird’s eye view of the planet.
 It’s fun to watch the world pass by from the air.